 Michigan’s Tourism Industry Threatened

-There was high potential that the US Supreme Court’s ruling on this case may negate the Michigan Supreme Court ruling on this issue.
+There was the high potential that the US Supreme Court’s ruling on this case may negate the Michigan Supreme Court ruling on this issue.
 In 2005, Michigan ruled on Glass v Goeckel, which held that the public had the right to walk along the shores of Michigan’s Great Lakes shoreline on land below the ordinary high-water mark.
-This land is owned by the state and considered part of the lake bottom lands that are held in trust for citizens for Great Lakes beach access.
+This land is owned by the state and considered part of the lake bottomlands that are held in trust by citizens for Great Lakes beach access.

 Many Wanted the Case Thrown Out